-This project aims to determine if zinc deficiency is limiting rice growth, and if alleviating this deficiency results in increased yield
+This project aimed to determine if zinc deficiency is limiting rice growth, and if alleviating this deficiency results in increased yield

 The external supplemental review of the sustainable and resilient farming systems intensification project (CSE/2011/077) identified soil health as an area of concern, with soil pH and associated toxicities, trace element deficiencies (zinc, copper, boron), low organic carbon levels, and soil structural problems identified as key issues.
 This project will provide additional information to allow the validity of these future research needs to be determined.